ReviewMyContract.aiReview My Contract

 What to Do

-Print a copy of the negotiated form clause quoted above and use it as your starting point in any arbitration clause negotiation.
+Print the negotiated form clause quoted above and use it as your starting point in any arbitration clause negotiation.
 It is balanced — it preserves arbitration as the forum while addressing the three most important issues for smaller claimants: access (small claims carve-out), cost (company-pays), and remedy (reasoned award + fee shifting).
 If you can only make one change, make it the company-pays provision — it is the single most important protection for ensuring arbitration does not become a cost-based deterrent to legitimate claims.

-16Low Importance
+17Low Importance

 Frequently Asked Questions About Arbitration Clauses